jrb0/portfolio/README.md

 ## Summary

 This repository contains a sampling of data analysis and visualization work conducted using R as part of my development management master's coursework at American University between 2024 and 2025.
-The portfolio contains the following work samples, described in further detail in their corresponding README files (linked below) with corresponding data and code files available within the repository:
+The portfolio contains the following work samples, described in further detail in their corresponding README files (linked below) with corresponding data sets and code files available within the repository:

 * [**Sample Code Snippet**](https://github.com/jrb0/portfolio/blob/main/README-data_vis.md) - *visualization using ggplot2*
 * [**Presentation**](https://github.com/jrb0/portfolio/blob/main/README-slides.md)  - *the effects of MLB team success on local rent prices*